 - Replenish the nutrients in its soil with some homemade plant food or organic fertilizers every once in a while to keep leaves lush and vibrant.

-- Use a very well-draining soil for potting.
+- Use good well-draining soil for potting.

 Other General Tips for Fiddle Leaf Fig Plant

 - Fiddle leaf figs are prone to mealy bugs, aphids, mites and scales.
 Check their leaves for any odd growths or holes and check the underside for any small pests.
 If you spot any of these unwelcome critters, wipe them off with a hot-and-soapy cloth or with a mild insecticide.

 - The appearance of brown spots or edges is one of the most common issues your fiddle leaf fig can face.
 As mentioned earlier, this discolouring can indicate a few things.
 Brown edges can mean your tree is overwatered, while brown spots can mean it is under-watered.
 Adjust your watering schedule if you notice its soil is overly dry or overly moist.